dennisreimann/uiengine/packages/uiengine-core/docs/theme.md

 - give the name of the npm package that is the theme (case: you use the theme more than once and want to share it across projects)

-UIengine will `require` the theme, which has to export an async `render` function as well as an `assetsPath`:
+UIengine will `require` the theme.
+The module has to export an async `render` function as well as an `assetsPath`:

 - `render(templateId, data)` gets the template name and the data for the page that should get rendered.
   This function is called asynchronously and has to return a `Promise`!